iEmmanuel104/SARA/client/doc.md

 ## AI Architecture

-SARA's AI capabilities are built using a combination of Vercel AI SDK and Coinbase Agent Kit:
+DWELLR's AI capabilities are built using a combination of Vercel AI SDK and Coinbase Agent Kit:

 1. **Vercel AI SDK**:
    - Provides streaming UI capabilities